pengxiang-wang/continual-learning-arena-legacy/README.md

 ## Experiment Configuration

-Here is how to write your YAML configuration file for an experiment.
-Let me take config file [example.yaml](configs/experiment/example.yaml) as an example and then you may probably find a way to write your own.
+Here is how to write a YAML configuration file for an experiment.
+Let's use the configuration file [example.yaml](configs/experiment/example.yaml) as an example, and you can use it as a reference to create your own.

-In the list `defaults`, each argument is associated with a value, which points to another YAML configuration file:
+In the defaults list, each field has a value that points to another YAML configuration file:

-- `override /data` specifies dataset by config file in [configs/data/](configs/data/).
+- **Dataset config**: `override /data` specifies CL dataset via a config file from the [configs/data/](configs/data/) directory.
 See [How to specify dataset](#how-to-specify-dataset) for details;
-- `override /model` specifies backbone neural network, CL algorithm and optimisation algorithm by config file in [configs/model](configs/model/).
-See [How to specify backbone neural network](#how-to-specify-backbone-neural-network), [How to specify CL algorithm](#how-to-specify-cl-algorithm) and [How to specify optimiser](#how-to-specify-optimiser) for details;
+- **Model config**: `override /model` specifies the model used to train and test the dataset, including backbone neural network, CL algorithm, optimisation algorithm, etc via a config file from the [configs/model](configs/model/) directory.
+See [How to specify backbone network](#how-to-specify-backbone-network), [How to specify CL algorithm](#how-to-specify-cl-algorithm) and [How to specify optimiser and lr_scheduler](#how-to-specify-optimiser-and-lr-scheduler) for details;
-- `override /trainer` specifies [Lightning trainer](https://lightning.ai/docs/pytorch/stable/common/trainer.html) by config file in [configs/trainer](configs/trainer/).
-The trainer controls computing configurations, including devices, batches and epochs, etc. See [How to specify devices, batches and epochs]() for details;
+- **Trainer config**: `override /trainer` specifies [Lightning trainer](https://lightning.ai/docs/pytorch/stable/common/trainer.html) by config file in [configs/trainer](configs/trainer/).
+The trainer controls computing configurations, including devices, epochs, etc. See [How to specify devices, batches and epochs]() for details;
-- `override /logger` specifies logging tools that we'd to use for presenting results by config file in [configs/logger](configs/logger/).
+- **Logger config**: `override /logger` specifies logging tools that we'd to use for presenting results by config file in [configs/logger](configs/logger/).
 They are [loggers wrapped in Lightning APIs](https://lightning.ai/docs/pytorch/stable/extensions/logging.html).
 See [How to log results](#how-to-log-results) for details.
-- `override /callbacks` specifies [callbacks for Lightning module](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html) by config file in [configs/callbacks](configs/callbacks/).
+- **Callbacks config**: `override /callbacks` specifies [callbacks for Lightning module](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html) by config file in [configs/callbacks](configs/callbacks/).
 Callbacks provide non-essential logic embedded in the training and testing process.
 See [How to add callbacks](#how-to-add-callbacks) for details;

-You can easily (override) specify any configs in this high-level configuration files without modifying those in configs/dataset, configs/model, etc. In `example.yaml` you can see these overrides in the list of `data`, `model`, `trainer`...
+You can easily (override) specify any fields in this high-level configuration files without modifying those in configs/dataset, configs/model, etc. In the latter part of `example.yaml`, you can see these overrides in the list of `data`, `model`...
 See [Quick config with override](#quick-config-with-override) for details.

-The `seed` argument sets the global seed for reproductivity.
+The `seed` field sets the global seed for reproductivity.

-Other arguments are non-essentials for organising the experiment results, such as `experiment_name`, `tags`.
+Other fields are non-essentials for organising the experiment results, such as `experiment_name`, `tags`.
 See tips from [Organise your experiment results](#organise-your-experiment-results).

 ### How to specify dataset

+Dataset is implemented as [Lightning datamodule](https://lightning.ai/docs/pytorch/stable/data/datamodule.html) object.
+It is specified in dataset config from the file in [configs/data/](configs/data/) directory.

-Take a look at [til_permuted-mnist.yaml](configs/data/til_permuted_mnist.yaml).
-As the `_target_` argument suggests, this config file targets to instantiate the `PermutedMNIST` class in [src/data/](src/data/).
-We can tell that `PermutedMNIST` is in [src/data/permuted_mnist.py](src/data/permuted_mnist.py) as suggested in an line of code from [src/data/__init__.py](src/data/__init__.py)
+Take a look at the example of dataset config -- [til_permuted_mnist.yaml](configs/data/til_permuted_mnist.yaml).
+As the `_target_` field suggests, this config file targets to instantiate the Lightning datamodule class `PermutedMNIST` from the [src/data/](src/data/) directory.
+And we can tell from a line of code in [src/data/\_\_init\_\_.py](src/data/__init__.py) that `PermutedMNIST` is in [src/data/permuted_mnist.py](src/data/permuted_mnist.py):

 ```python
 from src.data.permuted_mnist import PermutedMNIST
 ```

-In the definition of the dataset class, all the parameters should be specified from the YAML config file.
+In the definition of the dataset class, all parameters of a dataset class must be specified from the fields of YAML config file.
 If not, an error would be raised.
-There are also parameters with default value.
-It's OK that they are not specified then they will be set as the default.
+(Note that there are also parameters with default values, which can be left unspecified and set to the defaults automatically.)

-Please refer to the docstring of a dataset class to know the meaning of the parameters.
+Please refer to the docstring of a dataset class to understand the meaning of the parameters.
+Please check out the [src/data/](src/data/) to see what datasets have been implemented.

 ### How to specify CL scenario (TIL or CIL?)

-Note that these dataset classes are for continual learning.
-We offer two scenarios: task-incremental learning (TIL) and class-incremental learning (CIL).
+Continual learning has evolved within the research context into two major scenarios: task-incremental learning (TIL) and class-incremental learning (CIL).
+This framework offers both.

-In this framework the scenarios are implemented in two ways:
+The CL scenario is specified at:
-- dataset classes: the `scenario` argument
+- the `scenario` field of dataset config: either `TIL` or `CIL`;
-- heads:
+- the `heads` field of model config: either `HeadsTIL` or `HeadsCIL` from the [src/models/heads/] directory.

-### How to specify backbone neural network
+### How to specify backbone network

+Backbone network refers to the feature extractor before output heads.
+It is implemented as [PyTorch nn.module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) object.
+It is specified in the `backbone` field model config from the file in [configs/model/](configs/model/) directory.

+Take a look at the example of model config -- [finetuning_mlp_til.yaml](configs/model/finetuning_mlp_til.yaml).
+There you can find `backbone` field specifying the backbone network.
+Here it instantiates the nn.Module class `MLP` from the [src/models/backbones](src/models/backbones/) directory.

+Please refer to [How to specify dataset](#how-to-specify-dataset) as the instantiation works in the same way.

 ### How to specify CL algorithm

+Continual learning algorithm is implemented as [Lightning module](https://lightning.ai/docs/pytorch/stable/common/lightning_module.html) object.
+It is specified in model config from the file in [configs/model/](configs/model/) directory.

+Take a look at the example of model config -- [finetuning_mlp_til.yaml](configs/model/finetuning_mlp_til.yaml).
+As the outmost `_target_` field suggests, it instantiates the Lightning module class `Finetuning` from the [src/models/](src/models/) directory.

+Please refer to [How to specify dataset](#how-to-specify-dataset) as the instantiation works in the same way.
+Note that continual learning algorithms typically have hyperparameters while this example of Finetuning algorithm does not have any.

-### How to specify optimiser
+### How to specify optimiser and lr_scheduler

+The optimization and learning rate schedule algorithm are implemented as PyTorch [optimizer](https://pytorch.org/docs/stable/optim.html#how-to-use-an-optimizer) and [lr_scheduler](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate) object.
+They are specified in the `optimizer` and `scheduler` field in model config from the file in [configs/model/](configs/model/) directory.

+Take a look at the example of model config -- [finetuning_mlp_til.yaml](configs/model/finetuning_mlp_til.yaml).
+There you can find `optimizer` and `scheduler` field specifying the optimizer and lr_scheduler.
+As the `_target_` suggests, it instantiates the optimizer class `Adam` and lr_scheduler class `ReduceLROnPlateau` from PyTorch built-ins.

+For optimisers and lr_schedulers we often use PyTorch built-ins, but also could use from the custom classes from the [src/models/optimizers/](src/models/optimizers/) and [src/models/lr_schedulers/](src/models/lr_schedulers/)  directory.
+Note that some optimisation-based CL algorithms use different optimisers on different tasks.

 ### How to specify devices, batches and epochs

-We preset several trainer settings (this should include all the need).
-We normally set a , instead of creating seperate config files in trainer.
+Configs related to computing are implemented as the Lightning [Trainer](https://lightning.ai/docs/pytorch/stable/common/trainer.html) object.
+They are specified in trainer config from the file in [configs/trainer/](configs/trainer/) directory.

+Take a look at the example of trainer config -- [default.yaml](configs/trainer/default.yaml).
+As the `_target_` suggests, it instantiates the only `Trainer` class.
+The configs are set as the parameters of Trainer class that are called [trainer flags](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-flags).

+For example, you can specify devices in the `accelerator` and `devices` flags, and epochs in the `min_epochs` and `max_epochs` flags.

+Note that batch size is usually a parameter of datamodule class (in dataset config from the file in [configs/data/](configs/data/) directory), because it needs to be specified when constructing dataloaders.

+Please refer to [Trainer docs](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-flags) to know more about what computing configs can be set.

 ### How to log results

+This framework manages results with [Lightning loggers](https://lightning.ai/docs/pytorch/stable/extensions/logging.html).

 ### How to add callbacks

 ### Quick config with override